-Usually if you are from outside the UK, are over the age of 16 and are coming to study for longer than 6 months, you will need a Student visa to study here.
+If you are from outside the UK, over the age of 16 and coming to study for more than 6 months, you will usually need a Student visa to study here.

 |Points type||Requirements to be met||Number of points|

-|Financial||Evidence of funds for tuition fees and living expenses for one academic year (up to 9 months living expenses)||10|
+|Financial||Evidence of funds for tuition fees and living expenses for one academic year.
+This is up to 9 months living expenses.||10|

-|English language||Evidence of English language proficiency equivalent to CEFR level B2 (submitted to UK education provider - e.g. Abertay)||10|
+|English language||Evidence of English language proficiency equivalent to CEFR level B2 (submitted to UK education provider - e.g. Abertay).||10|

 |Step||Find out more|

 |1.
-Your course||Check that the course you are applying for is an accepted level: https://www.gov.uk/student-visa/course|
+Your course||Check that the course you are applying for is at an accepted level for the UK Government.|

 |2.
-Financial requirement||You will need enough money to cover your tuition fees and monthly living expenses for one academic year (up to 9 months' living expenses).
-For further information on how much money you will require and how to calculate it, please refer to the following link: https://www.gov.uk/student-visa/money|
+Financial requirement||You will need enough money to cover your tuition fees and monthly living expenses for one academic year, up to 9 months' living expenses.
+Work out how much money you will require and how to calculate it via the UK Government Student visa money page.|

 |3.
-Apply to Abertay||Apply for your chosen course and fulfil all offer conditions to obtain your Confirmation of Acceptance for Studies (CAS)|
+Apply to Abertay||Apply for your chosen course and fulfil all offer conditions to obtain your Confirmation of Acceptance for Studies (CAS).|

 |4.
-Documents for application||All applicants will need to provide:
+Documents for application||You need to provide:

 |5.
-Apply online||Complete your application online and submit with payment and supporting documents.
+Apply online||Complete your visa application online and submit it with payment and supporting documents.
 You will also need to prove your identity and will be told what you need to do when you apply.
-This will be one of the following (depending on your type of passport/travel documentation):
+This will be one of the following, depending on your type of passport/travel documentation:

 Please read our overseas pre-arrival guide for all the information you need before you arrive in Dundee.

-From outside the UK, the earliest you can apply for a visa is 6 months before you start your course.
+From outside the UK: the earliest you can apply for a visa is 6 months before you start your course.
 You’ll usually get a decision on your visa within 3 weeks.

-From inside the UK, the earliest you can apply for a visa is 3 months before your course starts.
+From inside the UK: the earliest you can apply for a visa is 3 months before your course starts.
 You must apply before your current visa expires.
 Your new course must begin within 28 days of your current visa expiring.
 You’ll usually get a decision within 8 weeks.

 You will only be able to apply for a visa once you have received your CAS.

-Your fingerprints or finger scans will be taken electronically; therefore, there will be no ink, liquid or chemicals used.
-You will also have your digital photographs taken at the same time, with the whole process taking no more than 5 minutes.
+Your fingerprints or finger scans will be taken electronically, which means no ink, liquid or chemicals are used.
+You will also have your digital photographs taken at the same time.
+The whole process should take no more than 5 minutes.